intel/MultiArchUefiPkg/README.md

 It's derived from https://github.com/ardbiesheuvel/X86EmulatorPkg, yet is otherwise a reimplementation using https://www.unicorn-engine.org/.
-Same performance, half the binary size (on AArch64) and portable.
+It has competitive performance, given portability, size (2/3rds the binary size on AArch64) and correctness in modeling the emulated UEFI Boot Service environment,
-You can have all three.

 ## How does it work?